oracle/node-oracledb/doc/api.md

 The Oracle Real-World Performance Group's general recommendation for client connection pools is for the pool to have a fixed sized.
-The values of `poolMin` and `poolMax` should be the same, and the [resource manager][101] or user profile [`IDLE_TIME`][100] should not expire idle sessions.
+The values of `poolMin` and `poolMax` should be the same (and `poolIncrement` equal to zero), and the [resource manager][101] or user profile [`IDLE_TIME`][100] should not expire idle sessions.
 This avoids connection storms which can decrease throughput.
 They also recommend sizing connection pools so that the sum of all connections from all applications accessing a database gives 1-10 connections per database server CPU core.
 See [About Optimizing Real-World Performance with Static Connection Pools][23].

 The Pool attribute [`stmtCacheSize`](#propconnstmtcachesize) can be used to set the statement cache size used by connections in the pool,